Barnacle goose: Conservation

-The barnacle goose is common and widespread, and its population and breeding range has increased in recent decades.
+The barnacle goose is common and widespread, and its population and breeding range have increased in recent decades.
 The barnacle goose is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds applies.

 The Svalbard population was heavily reduced by the early 2020s highly pathogenic avian influenza (HPAI) outbreak, with mass mortality involving 11,400 killed in the 2021/22 winter, or about 31% of the population.
 The two subsequent breeding seasons were however highly productive, allowing the population to recover to close to its former levels by the 2023/24 winter.

 Folklore

 The natural history of the barnacle goose was long surrounded with a legend claiming that they were born of driftwood:

 Nature produces [Bernacae] against Nature in the most extraordinary way.
 They are like marsh geese but somewhat smaller.
 They are produced from fir timber tossed along the sea, and are at first like gum.
 Afterwards they hang down by their beaks as if they were a seaweed attached to the timber, and are surrounded by shells in order to grow more freely.
 Having thus in process of time been clothed with a strong coat of feathers, they either fall into the water or fly freely away into the air.
 They derived their food and growth from the sap of the wood or from the sea, by a secret and most wonderful process of alimentation.
 I have frequently seen, with my own eyes, more than a thousand of these small bodies of birds, hanging down on the sea-shore from one piece of timber, enclosed in their shells, and already formed.
 They do not breed and lay eggs like other birds, nor do they ever hatch any eggs, nor do they seem to build nests in any corner of the earth.

 The legend was widely repeated in, for example, Vincent of Beauvais's great encyclopedia.
 However, it was also criticized by other medieval authors, including Albertus Magnus.

 This belief may be related to the fact that these geese were never seen in summer, when they were supposedly developing underwater (they were actually breeding in remote Arctic regions) in the form of barnacles—which came to have the name "barnacle" because of this legend.

 Based on these legends—indeed, the legends may have been invented for this purpose—some Irish clerics considered barnacle goose flesh to be acceptable fast day food, a practice that was criticized by Giraldus Cambrensis, a Welsh author: